 Unrest erupts at Jerusalem site ahead of nationalist march

-JERUSALEM — Nearly 2,000 Jewish pilgrims visited Jerusalem's most sensitive holy site early Sunday ahead of a nationalist parade through the Old City, prompting Palestinians barricaded inside the Al Aqsa Mosque to throw rocks and fireworks at the visitors and nearby Israeli police.
+JERUSALEM — Over 2,500 Jews visited Jerusalem's most sensitive holy site on Sunday ahead of a nationalist parade through the Old City, prompting Palestinians barricaded inside the Al Aqsa Mosque to throw rocks and fireworks at the visitors and nearby Israeli police.

-Some 3,000 Israeli police were deployed throughout the city ahead of Sunday's march, in which flag-waving Israeli nationalists planned to walk through the heart of the Old City's main Palestinian thoroughfare.
+Thousands of police were deployed throughout the city for Sunday's march, in which flag-waving Israeli nationalists planned to walk through the heart of the Old City's main Palestinian thoroughfare.

-Israel says the march is meant to celebrate Israel's capture of east Jerusalem, including the Old City, in the 1967 Mideast war.
-Israel has annexed east Jerusalem in a move that isn't internationally recognized, and it claims all of the city as its capital.
+Israel says the march is meant to celebrate its capture of east Jerusalem, including the Old City, in the 1967 Mideast war.
+Israel has annexed east Jerusalem in a move that isn't internationally recognized and claims all of the city as its capital.

 But Palestinians, who seek east Jerusalem as the capital of a future state, see the march as a provocation.
 Last year, the parade helped trigger an 11-day war between Israel and Gaza militants.